Vrda-GF/Academic/content/project/adriascape/index.md

 Interreg IPA Cross-border Cooperation Programme Croatia-Bosnia and Herzegovina-Montenegro 2014-2020

-Priority axes: PA3 - Contributing to the development of tourism and preserving cultural and natural heritage
+Priority axis: PA3 - Contributing to the development of tourism and preserving cultural and natural heritage

 More information: http://www.interreg-hr-ba-me2014-2020.eu/